hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 * `--nolambda`: do not consider the local bias/lambda at peak candidate regions
 * `--broad`: broad peak calling

-> **NOTE:** Relaxing the q-value does not behave as expected in this case since it is partially tied to peak widths.
-Ideally, if you relaxed the thresholds, you would simply get more peaks but with MACS2 relaxing thresholds also results in wider peaks.
+> **NOTE:** Relaxing the q-value does not behave as expected in this case, since it is partially tied to peak widths.
+Ideally, if you relaxed the thresholds, you would simply get more peaks.
+But with MACS2, relaxing thresholds also results in wider peaks.

 Now that we have a feel for the different ways we can tweak our command, let's set up the command for each of our wildtype replicates: